Hyperview

 dispatch-event

-action may also be combined with once
+The dispatch-event action may also be combined with once and delay.

 Debugging tip

-mode, the console will log the element which dispatches an event
+In __DEV__ mode, the console will log the element which dispatches an event

 show